Our Team

 • Kelsey Allen

-Owner & Artistic Director, BA, AAM1
+Owner & Artistic Director

 Kelsey has been dancing for over 25 years and her teaching career has been thriving for almost a decade.
 She is the proud Owner & Artistic Director of Connections Dance Collective and also works as a freelance teacher and choreographer in Guelph and the surrounding area.